Harits77/Personal-Book-Library/README.md

 **Personal Book Library** is a full-stack web application that helps users search, save, and manage their personal book collection.
 It integrates the **Google Books API** to fetch book data and allows users to store their favorite books in a custom library.

-Built using the **MERN stack (MongoDB, Express, React, Node.js)**, this app demonstrates CRUD operations, API integration, and clean UI practices.
+Built using the **MongoDB, Java Springboot , Next Js, Tailwind CSS**, this app demonstrates CRUD operations, API integration, and clean UI practices.

 ---